jelbourn/material2/src/material/datepicker/datepicker.md

 ### Customizing the date selection logic

-If you want to control how the date range picker behaves when the user is previewing a date and how the range is changed when they've selected a date, you can do so by providing a new range selection strategy using the `MAT_CALENDAR_RANGE_SELECTION_STRATEGY` injection token.
-The provided value has to implement the `MatCalendarRangeSelectionStrategy` interface.
-In the following example, we use the range selection strategy to create a custom range picker that limits the user to five-day ranges.
+The date-range-picker supports custom behaviors for range previews and selection.
+To customize this, you first create a class that implements `MatCalendarRangeSelectionStrategy`, and then provide this class via the `MAT_CALENDAR_RANGE_SELECTION_STRATEGY` injection token.
+The following example uses the range selection strategy to create a custom range picker that limits the user to five-day ranges.

 <!-- example(date-range-picker-selection-strategy) -->